 Self-supervised Representation Learning from Random Data Projectors

-Keywords: Representation learning, Self-supervised learning, random data projections, domain-agnostic representation learning, tabular representation learning
+Keywords: Representation learning, Self-supervised learning, random data projections, domain-agnostic representation learning

 TL;DR: We propose a new domain-agnostic self-supervised learning framework using random data projections

-Abstract: Self-supervised representation learning SSRL has advanced considerably by exploiting the transformation invariance assumption under artificially designed data augmentations.
-While augmentation-based SSRL algorithms push the boundaries of performance in computer vision and natural language processing, they are often not directly applicable to other data modalities such as tabular and time-series data.
-This paper presents an SSRL approach that can be applied to these data modalities because it does not rely on augmentations or masking.
+Abstract: Self-supervised representation learning (SSRL) has advanced considerably by exploiting the transformation invariance assumption under artificially designed data augmentations.
+While augmentation-based SSRL algorithms push the boundaries of performance in computer vision and natural language processing, they are often not directly applicable to other data modalities, and can conflict with application-specific data augmentation constraints.
+This paper presents an SSRL approach that can be applied to any data modality and network architecture because it does not rely on augmentations or masking.
 Specifically, we show that high-quality data representations can be learned by reconstructing random data projections.
-We evaluate the proposed approach on real-world applications with tabular and time-series data.
-We show that it outperforms multiple state-of-the-art SSRL baselines and is competitive with methods built on domain-specific knowledge.
+We evaluate the proposed approach on a wide range of representation learning tasks that span diverse modalities and real-world applications.
+We show that it outperforms multiple state-of-the-art SSRL baselines.
 Due to its wide applicability and strong empirical results, we argue that learning from randomness is a fruitful research direction worthy of attention and further study.

 Anonymous Url: I certify that there is no URL (e.g., github page) that could be used to find authors' identity.